The most common query that students have asked us at our Instagram page–

 Who runs the portal?

-Who is the person handling it?
-Is he/she being capable enough to give you the best?
-If you are not able to find out who is managing the portal, you should think before opting any of their services/products.
+Who are the people handling it?
+Are they capable enough to give you the best?
+If you are not able to find out, you should think before opting any of their services/products.

 What kind of content the portal provides?
 Is it useful?
 Does that help you in anyway?